janparisek/genetic-algorithm/README.md

 ### Classes
 All classes were constructed to be as lightweight as possible.
 The less there is to copy, the faster everything performs.

-## Takeaway
 ### Multithreading
-Further optimization may be made by using workers.
-This can be achieved by passing the fitness evaluation of `Protein`s into various threads.
+The fitness evaluation of `Protein`s within one generation is handled concurrently by multiple threads.

+## TODO
 ### Mutation base rate
 This part of the code needs improvement, since it's a bit messy.